scaleoutsean/solidfire-windows/README.md

 - Deploy Windows hosts
   - Install base OS (Windows Server 2019 Datacenter Edition, for example)
   - Install drivers, plugins, modules, etc.
-    - Solidfire VSS Hardware Provider v2 (only on Hyper-V hosts)
+    - Solidfire VSS Hardware Provider v2 (only on Hyper-V hosts).
+Note that SQL Server 2022 can [use T-SQL](https://scaleoutsean.github.io/2024/03/31/windows-server-2025-with-solidfire-part-one.html#sql-server-t-sql-snapshots-and-solidfire-volume-snapshots) with hardware snapshots
-    - SolidFire PowerShell Tools 1.5.1 or newer for Microsoft PowerShell 5.1 (management clients only)
+    - SolidFire PowerShell Tools 1.5.1 or newer for Microsoft PowerShell 5.1 (management clients only).
+Use SolidFire Core with PowerShell 7.
     - Drivers (NetApp HCI H41C node needs one for Mellanox and two for Intel - see Drivers section)
   - Install required Windows features (Multipath I/O, Failover-Cluster, etc.) on Hyper-V hosts
   - Update OS and reboot (you may need to do that more than once)